The Fourth Way of Futurism.

 Complexity is accelerating 46× faster than the historical norm.

 The Industrial Revolution had its revolution.
 The Networked era has none.
-The Fourth Way of Futurism is that revolution.
+The Fourth Way of Futurism stands for that revolution.

-Increasing social complexity from individuals to collective civilisations is a natural consequence of growing interdependence and the need to coordinate large-scale cooperation - expand below for more proof points.
+Increasing social complexity from individuals to collective civilisations is a natural consequence of growing interdependence and the need to coordinate large-scale cooperation.

 -